Improve Your SEO Content Strategy By Utilizing Keyword Research Best Practices

 There's no denying that content marketing has become a top priority for many businesses these days.
 Yet despite the value quality content can bring to areas like demand and lead generation, a recent study by Content Marketing Institute reports that web traffic is still the most common criteria used to measure content marketing success.

-Of course, generating more inbound traffic requires businesses to -- in part -- implement a strong SEO strategy.
+Of course, generating more inbound traffic requires businesses to -- in part -- implement a strong SEO content strategy.
 By adhering to the basic principles of search engine optimization, marketers can use content to open their businesses up to previously untapped audiences of potential customers.

-While the world of SEO has certainly evolved over the years, keyword research remains the cornerstone of any successful SEO strategy.
+While the world of SEO has certainly evolved over the years, keyword research remains the cornerstone of any successful SEO content strategy.
 It's true, Google algorithm updates are designed to place more emphasis on content quality, but at the end of the day, people still have to type something into the search field to get results.

 This may be the most overlooked (and more important) part of keyword research.
 Before marketers can choose the best keywords for their websites, they first need to understand who they are optimizing for.

 Market research should be applied to help marketers get into the heads of their target audiences.
 Understanding the topics that are important to customers is the first step to narrowing down the keywords that are most likely to draw them to your site.

 It's also important that marketers choose keywords that are specific to their particular markets, also known as "longtail" keyword phrases.
 For instance, the term "training" alone could refer to anything from sports training to dog training -- not exactly a niche audience.

-#4.
-Identify areas of opportunity.
-Another great free resource is the Google Adwords Keyword Tool.
+Another great free keyword tool is the Google Adwords Keyword Tool.
 While officially used for AdWords pay-per-click campaigns, it can also be an excellent asset for organic search.
 By plugging in various phrases in the search field, marketers can analyze search volumes and identify which keywords represent the best opportunities.

 (Keep in mind that data under "Competition" in the AdWords tool is related only to paid search campaigns, though it can still give marketers an idea of how popular certain phrases are among competitive websites.)

-#5.
-Let keywords drive the content process.
-Many SEO strategies involve optimizing content after the fact (i.e. writing something, then going back to find relevant keywords to plug in).
+Many SEO content strategies involve optimizing pieces of content after the fact (i.e. writing blog posts, then going back to find relevant keywords to plug in).
 The inverse of this process works as well.

 Once a keyword list has been created, marketers can review it to identify opportunities for fresh content ideas.
 With this approach, everything that is created will have a target phrase from the beginning, removing the need to scramble for keywords later on.